Leeds honour Norman Hunter by renaming stand

 Aussie great Viduka reveals he almost joined Milan

-The Championship club announced the news on Friday (AEST), just under a week after the 76-year-old died after succumbing to coronavirus.
+The Championship club announced the news on Friday (AEST), less than a week after the 76-year-old died after succumbing to coronavirus.

-Hunter made 726 appearances for Leeds over a 14-year career with the club, proving integral to their success under Don Revie.
+Hunter made 726 appearances for Leeds over a 14-year career with the club, proving integral to its success under Don Revie.

 His wife Sue told the club's official website: "As a family we are touched by the club's decision to name the South Stand after Norman and we would like to take this opportunity to thank the supporters of the club and the game in general for the amazing messages of sympathy we have received in recent days.